 This also means the flick never patronizes the viewer.
 It includes many small beats but it doesnít spell them out for the audience.
 If you pick up on them, thatís great, but if you donít, tough luck.
 The film wonít slow down its relentless pace to let you catch up; it doesnít mollycoddle the inattentive.

 I love that fact, since it really does reward the viewer with many clever bits.
-I donít think that this means you have to take notes while you watch Jackal; Zinneman tells things in such a crisp, logical way that it becomes easy to remember the elements.
+I donít think that this means you have to take notes while you watch Jackal; Zinnemann tells things in such a crisp, logical way that it becomes easy to remember the elements.
 It does mean that you need to grasp callbacks and quick references without warning, though, and Ė gasp! Ė youíll actually have to think while you watch.

-In Jackal, Zinneman loves to set up a premise and then ignore it for an extended period before it finally returns.
+In Jackal, Zinnemann loves to set up a premise and then ignore it for an extended period before it finally returns.
 The tightness with which it develops all the elements really delights.
 The flick doesnít use convenient loopholes to develop the story; it ensures that when a twist occurs, we had preparation for it.

 Jackal also benefits from an understated storytelling style.
-Despite the literal life and death drama on display, Zinneman doesnít resort to histrionics or cheap methods to milk the tension.
+Despite the literal life and death drama on display, Zinnemann doesnít resort to histrionics or cheap methods to milk the tension.
 He lets the story do the work and allows things to unfold in an involving way.

 Some of the most dynamic editing Iíve ever seen helps.
 Actually, ďdynamicĒ doesnít sound right, as that implies an aggressive cutting style.
 Instead, Jackal features smooth transitions that lead us naturally from one sequence, place and/or character to another.
 Thatís part of that ďno bathroom breakĒ factor; the flick zips from bit to bit in such a seamless manner that we never find any flab or slow spots.